ideas-be/CAMMM-Web-Tool/README.md

  #### Discrete layer (five categories): <br/>

   The atlas uses a series of predefined *Icons* for each catergory in each of the five types of transit systems the atlas includes.
 These are customized versions from the <a href="https://fontawesome.com/v5.15/icons/bus?style=solid">FontAwesome</a>.
 These are modified using a vector-based software such as InkScape or Adobe Illustrator.
 Each specific category layer of a transit system displays the corresponding icon in a color gradient that represents the value of that datapoint.
-The gradient goes from *very low* to *very high*.<br/>
+The gradient goes from *very high* to *very low*.<br/>

   ![Map Transit Icons](screenshots/githubDocs/mapTransitIcons.PNG)

-  For example, the *Bus* transit system in its *low* category is represented with the color <div style="color: #fca9adff; font-weight: bold;"> #fca9adff</div>
+  For example, the *Bus* transit system in its *low* category is represented with the color <div style="background-color: #fca9adff; font-weight: bold;">#fca9adff</div>
   The current icon and color shceme can be found in the Teams folder (see <a href="#software-requirements">Section 1</a>): </br>
   >CAMMMM Web Atlas 0.1 > Production > <a href="https://teams.microsoft.com/_#/school/files/CAMMM%20Web%20Atlas?threadId=19%3A2234b6cfce40493aa81f7ff81b9143cc%40thread.tacv2&ctx=channel&context=Icons&rootfolder=%252Fteams%252FCAMMM%252FShared%2520Documents%252FCAMMM%2520Web%2520Atlas%25200.1%252FProduction%252FIcons">Icons</a>